• Home

 DEPT 13 SECTION 1 VEGETABLES

-Exhibits accepted on Saturday & Sunday 12 to 5 pm.
-Items cannot be picked up until 9:30 pm on Saturday, August 3.
+Exhibits accepted on Saturday 12- 5 pm, Sunday, 12 - 5pm.
+Items cannot be picked up until 9:30 p.m. on Saturday, August 2.
 Exhibitors must stay until all items are checked in.
+Winners may turn in placement stickers for ribbons.

-1. In selecting vegetables for exhibition, choose such specimens that would bring the highest market price.
-Select medium size specimen.
+1. In selecting vegetables for exhibition, choose specimens that would bring the highest market price.
+Do not select the largest; select medium size.
 If possible, do not mix varieties.

 2. The following factors are generally used by an expert vegetable judge:

 a.
 Trueness to variety type.
-If at all possible, pick the specimen from 1 variety.
+If possible, pick specimens from 1 variety.

 b.
 Uniformity in shape, size & color.